Feyerabend/ABC80/README.md

 start three systems to choose from: UCSD Pascal (p-code), CP/M-86, and IBM/Microsoft DOS.
 In the start of the 80s the prognosis was that UNIX and C was the standard to be.
 Many bet on Unix, a few bet on the PC.
 They said Unix was here to stay, but it wasn't.
 Hardware and software for these systems were expensive.
-Rally, too expensive.
-They were multiuser, endorsed by authorities, but the old time for sharing was not really suitable for the time.
+Truely, too expensive.
+They were multiuser, endorsed by many authorities, but the old time for sharing was not really suitable for the time.
 *The terminal faded and the personal computer became the established configuration.*
 This however wasn't clear at the time.
 Eventually in the late 80s and start of